Distance: 22 miles out and back

 Once on Centerville Rd., ride to where the road turns to gravel.
 After the fork the road is less trafficked and the landscape even prettier than before.
 You leave the creek, the houses thin out, the bluffs grow grander.
 About 8 miles in you hit a series of 3 very short pitches, the Three Sisters, then descend to what locals call “the Steel Bridge” even though there is no visible steel because it replaced a bridge that had a steel superstructure that was destroyed in flood waters one winter.
 Cross Butte Creek (it’s pretty there, and the swimming hole is pretty good) and do the one real climb on the route (7% average) for 1.5 miles to the end of the pavement, where you turn around and ride home.

-Adding Miles: At the Covered Bridge fork (the bridge itself burned but the road is fine) you can go R and continue up Honey Run.
+Adding Miles: At the Covered Bridge fork you can go R and continue up Honey Run.
 In 5 miles you’ll be in the large village of Paradise, which was obliterated in the Camp Fire.
-If you go this route, the first 2 miles are mellow, then you have 3 miles of tough, dramatic climbing through constant tight switchbacks over seriously trashed pavement.
-Going up is hard and obnoxious, but coming down is much worse.
-It’s too rough, too steep, and too curvy to be any fun.
+If you go this route, the first 2 miles are mellow, then you have 3 miles of tough, dramatic climbing through constant tight switchbacks over rough pavement.
+Going up is hard and obnoxious, but coming down is worse.
+It’s too rough, too steep, and too curvy to be much fun.
 Consider doing the first 2 miles as an out and back 4-mile add-on to Centerville.
-Or you can ride to the top and loop around back to Chico by means of Neal Road, which is boring but smooth.
+Most locals who ride up the Honey Run climb loop around back to Chico by means of Neal Road, which is boring but smooth.